pellared/otel-logs-talk/slides.md

 Show hands: Who has seen logs like this?
 Keep your hands up!
-Don't worry, I won't judge you.
+Don't worry, nobody will judge you.

 *Say what part of the audience have their hands up.*